thosgood/this-weeks-finds/markdown/101-151/week135.md

 Well, darn it, now I'm too busy running around to conferences to write This Week's Finds!
 First I went to Vancouver, then to Santa Barbara, and for almost a month now I've been in Portugal, bouncing between Lisbon and Coimbra.
-But let me try to catch up\....
+But let me try to catch up....

 From June 16th to 19th, Steve Savitt and Steve Weinstein of the University of British Columbia held a workshop designed to get